 If you can pay the bill, or at least take out a loan to defer the bill, you can get into a school that offers the degree you want.
 Of course, you’ll have to work hard to stay in school, as graduation from an undergraduate program will require a GPA of at least 2.0.
 You’ll also need to score well enough on a college entrance exam or take remedial classes to earn your degree.

 Another factor that contributes to the accessibility of higher ed is the prevalence of online classes.
-Degrees like teaching and education and business courses translate well to an online model.
+Degrees like teaching, education, and business courses translate well to an online model.
 A recent study showed that more than 6 million students took at least one online class in 2017.
 This made up about a third of those who took college classes during the year.
-This percentage of students who take online classes has grown extensively in recent years.
+This percentage of students who take classes has grown extensively in recent years.

-For both online and brick-and-mortar schools, prospective college students will need to meet the enrollment qualifications.
+For both online and brick-and-mortar schools, prospective college students must meet the enrollment qualifications.
 Generally, a high school diploma or a GED is required for acceptance.
-Additionally, it’s necessary to have relatively high scores on the Math and English sections of an exam like the ACT to avoid having to pay for remediation in those subjects.
+Additionally, it’s necessary to have relatively high scores on an exam’s Math and English sections like the ACT to avoid paying for remediation in those subjects.